Softmotions/EJDB2IOSExample/README.md

 pod install --verbose
 ```

-Initial build takes some time - be patient
+Initial build takes some time - so be patient

 [Also take a look on Carthage app version](https://github.com/Softmotions/EJDB2IOSExample/tree/master)